jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

         myInput: world
 ```

-In the above configuration the variable `INPUT_MYINPUT` would be created with the value `example input`.
+In the above configuration the variable `INPUT_MYINPUT` would be created with the value `world`.
 We can then grab this within our code.

 The next line of Go code is formatting this variable into an output string, nothing fancy here.
 This means our output string will now be `Hello world` in our little example workflow.